What is this song that an airplane sings

 by this siren made of tin?

-From whence this magic
+From whence this spell

 which makes me see